About this property

-- Activities include hiking, picnicking, horseback riding, fishing, bicycling, primitive camping at designated sites, wildlife viewing, canoeing, environmental education and seasonal hunting.
+- Activities include hiking, picnicking, horseback riding, fishing, bicycling, primitive camping at designated sites, wildlife viewing, canoeing and seasonal hunting.

 - A boardwalk provides an opportunity to hike through a hardwood swamp to reach Hog Island for trails and primitive camping.